-Folk art and art pottery were all the rage back in 1996, when Stacy Belkind opened her Tarrytown shop with Marina Bigi.
-“But our tastes change,” explained Belkind, who continues to spearhead the business together with shop designer Eve Janos after Bigi retired four years ago.
+Folk art and art pottery were all the rage back in 1996 when Stacy Belkind opened her Tarrytown shop with Marina Bigi.
+“But our tastes change,” explains Belkind, who continues to spearhead the business together with shop designer Eve Janos after Bigi retired.
 Now, the shop focuses on midcentury modern — an era that feels like the perfect match for Westchester.
 “I really fell in love with the clean lines,” Belkind says, “they grab me.
 Now I seek out the best examples.”

-Examples of the midcentury modern antiques you’d find at Belkind Bigi are a butterfly chair designed with a leather sling over a black metal frame, available in a variety of styles; a Milo Baughman bench designed by the legendary modernist that features the comfort level midcentury modern is known for; geometric abstract paintings signed by contemporary artist Larry Bentley that can add a strong visual accent to pick up furniture, upholstery, rug and wall colors in a room; and stools by Finnish architect and designer Alvar Aalto, famed for his bent wood furniture.
+Examples of the midcentury modern antiques you’d find at Belkind Bigi are a butterfly chair designed with a leather sling over a black metal frame; a Milo Baughman bench designed by the legendary modernist that features the comfort level midcentury modern is known for; geometric abstract paintings that can add a strong visual accent to pick up furniture, upholstery, rug and wall colors in a room; and stools by Finnish architect and designer Alvar Aalto, famed for his bent wood furniture.

 When Lisa Miller left a career designing children’s clothes in New York City for Westchester, she took the opportunity to dive deep into the antiques that she loves.
 An offshoot of Miller’s estate sale business Zach & Alix Company, The Cottage was originally based in South Salem until 2015 when the shop found its current space in Pound Ridge.
 “With a little bit of everything,” farmhouse antiques are Miller’s focus.
 “The pieces are so unique, they tell a story.”
 But what really draws Miller to the farmhouse feel are the weathered hues.
 “Color is what brings everything together in a home.”